Skip to Content

 Piccadilly Theatre

-This classic musical shoots its audience back into Paris’ seedy nightclubs at the turn of the last century with songs and love stories abound.
+This massively popular musical shoots its audience back into Paris’ seedy nightclubs at the turn of the last century with songs and love stories abound.

-The play is a stage adaptation of the equally-classic Baz Luhrmann film of the same name and features all the glitz, glam, and musical flare of the movie.
+The play is a stage adaptation of the equally classic Baz Luhrmann film of the same name and features all the glitz, glam, and musical flare of the movie.
+If you’re looking for a flamboyant night of larger-than-life performances, this is the one for you.

 Buy Tickets Here